 Pippin Hill Farm & Vineyards, North Garden, Virginia

-This boutique winery pours on the charm with its elegant barn, panoramic mountain views, and customizable menu featuring fresh-from-the-barrel wines and southern-inspired fare.
+This boutique-winery pours on the charm with its elegant barn, panoramic mountain views, and a customizable menu featuring fresh-from-the-barrel wines and southern-inspired fare.

 The Greenbrier, White Sulphur Springs, West Virginia